1. What is Concurrency Control?

 - Shared Lock (S):

-- Example: Two users can view a bank balance together.
+- Example: 2 users check the bank balance together.

 - Exclusive Lock (X):